 - Soil type suggestion: when a user does not know the soil category, the platform can suggest one from the location context.

-- Plant diagnosis from photos: users can upload a crop photo and receive pest or disease guidance.
+- AI plant doctor from photos: users can upload a crop photo and receive pest or disease guidance from the image.

 - Organic and inorganic remedies: the diagnosis flow includes both natural and chemical treatment directions, with room for safety and local label rules.

-- Soil report upload: the complete recommendation workflow can read uploaded soil test reports and turn them into crop and farm-practice guidance.
+- Soil test report analyzer: the complete recommendation workflow can read uploaded soil test reports and turn them into crop and farm-practice guidance.

 - Weather report: users can see location-based weather context from the same interface.

-- Market price table: the app can present market and crop price guidance for nearby or relevant markets.
+- Nearby crop price table: from the location provided by the user, the app can present nearby market names and crop price guidance in the local currency and unit.

-- Follow-up chat: users can ask follow-up questions about crop plans, diagnosis, remedies, or soil-report recommendations.
+- Follow-up chat: users can ask follow-up questions about crop plans, diagnosis, remedies, or soil test report recommendations.

-- Voice input and speech playback: useful for farmers who are more comfortable speaking than typing.
+- Voice chat and read-aloud accessibility: useful for farmers who are more comfortable speaking than typing, with the selected language carried into the advisory flow.

 - Protected cultivation support: the product can discuss poly house, greenhouse, polytunnel, and shade-net choices where relevant.